 Read the manuals carefully and follow the maintenance rules for the underwater camera.

 The more you dive into the subject of underwater photography, the more you will learn about it.
 So, keep your mind open to learn new things about it.
-Follow our Underwater Photo Guide here at DIVE.in.
+Follow our Underwater Photo Guide here at DIVEIN.com.

 Last but not least, we wish the new underwater photographers all the best in creating your own underwater photo album.